angelL96/fastapi-base/README.md

 Start the local development environment with Docker Compose following the guide in [../development.md](../development.md).

-## General Workflow
+## Development Setup

 By default, the dependencies are managed with [uv](https://docs.astral.sh/uv/), go there and install it.

-From `./backend/` you can install all the dependencies with:
+From the project root you can install all the dependencies with:

 ```console
 $ uv sync